temuraru/emag-apps-ui-kit/README.md

 [[Back to summary] [summary_link]]
 - css - Main style CSS files.
     - flags - Countries flags as SVG file on 1:1 and 4:3 ratio.
-    - fonts - Fonts files used in Photon.
+    - fonts - Fonts files used in eMAG Apps UI KIT.
-    - icons - Icons used in Photon (created by eMag and from other libraries).
+    - icons - Icons used in eMAG Apps UI KIT (created by eMag and from other libraries).
     - img - Images used in demo pages.
-    - lib - Styles required by libraries used in Photon.
+    - lib - Styles required by libraries used in eMAG Apps UI KIT.
 - js - Main JS script files.
     - lib - Libraries' JS files.
 - plugins - Plugins used in eMAG Apps UI KIT (CSS and JS files).